Marketing

 5. Landing Page Quality Score

-The landing page Quality Score measures your landing page's relevance and user experience.
-Content originality, business transparency, and ease of navigation affect the Score.
-A high score shows that your page has a good user experience.
+It measures your landing page's relevance and user experience.
+Content originality, business transparency, and ease of navigation on the ad landing page affect the score.
+A high score indicates a good user experience.

 6. Display Network Quality Score